Mclakez/Rest-countries-API-website/README.md

 - Flexbox
 - CSS Grid
 - Mobile-first workflow
--JavaScript (ES6+, Fetch API, async/await)
+- JavaScript (ES6+, Fetch API, async/await)
--localStorage for persistent data
+- LocalStorage for persistent data

 ### What I learned

--Data integrity vs UI rendering
+- Data integrity vs UI rendering

--Event delegation for dynamically created elements
+- Event delegation for dynamically created elements

--API integration and error handling: Fetch countries and their parameters with proper async/await and error checks.
+- API integration and error handling: Fetch countries and their parameters with proper async/await and error checks.

--The use of || in literal templates
+- The use of || in literal templates

--The use of Object.values() to get the currencies and languages ,since they are nested objects with different key value for different countries
+- The use of Object.values() to get the currencies and languages ,since they are nested objects with different key value for different countries
 ```js
 <li><span class="label">Currencies:</span> ${Object.values(country.currencies || {})[0].name || 'N/A'}</li>
         <li><span class="label">Languages:</span>${Object.values(country.languages || {}).join(', ')}</li>